-80% of women will have fibroids before they reach the age of 50.
+80% of women will have fibroids sharp stabbing pain before they reach the age of 50.
 These non-cancerous tumors can affect a woman’s life in many ways causing pain and excessive bleeding among other symptoms.
 The topic you don’t hear much about is fibroid degeneration.
 Let’s explore 4 important factors about fibroid degeneration.

 Some General Facts About Fibroids

 Uterine fibroids are benign tumors that grow inside or on the outside of the uterus, and they require oxygenated blood to survive and grow.
 Women can experience excessive bleeding and pain during their menstrual cycle as well as in between periods in addition to frequent urination, and bloating.
 Fibroids can also cause discomfort during sexual intercourse and, in some cases, lead to infertility.